Cat C13 Engines For Sale

-If a customer’s C13 is unfortunate enough to suffer a serious internal engine failure but at the same time is fortunate in that many of the engine’s external components can be reused, a remanufactured C13 long block is a great solution.
+If a customer’s C13 is unfortunate enough to suffer a serious internal engine failure but at the same time is fortunate in that many of the engine’s external components can be retained and reused, a remanufactured C13 long block is a great solution.
 Coincidentally, a reman long block is about as financially feasible as replacing a CAT C13 engine gets.

-When we remanufacture a C13 at Big Bear Engine Company, our team of machinists and engine builders perform a full core tear down, cleaning, inspection, and also handle all machining of the C13 before it leaves our care.
-This process guarantees that each engine leaves the Big Bear Engine facility in perfect running condition every time.
+When we remanufacture a C13 at Big Bear Engine Company, our team of machinists and engine builders perform a full core tear down, cleaning, inspection, and also handle all the machine work before it leaves our care.
+This process guarantees that each engine leaves the Big Bear facility in perfect running condition every time.

-Of crucial note in the Cat C13 reman process is that all of our reman long blocks are built with a mixture of both remanufactured and new parts.
+Of crucial note in the Cat C13 reman process is that all of our remanufactured long blocks are built with a mixture of both remanufactured and new parts.
 We do not recondition or refurbish old engine parts.
 Instead, we comprehensively rebuild your C13 back to OEM Caterpillar specs.

-In an effort to avoid the early termination of both parts and the C13 engine itself, we remove all impurities by stripping the block, head, rods, and camshaft, which are subjected to an extensive and meticulous cleaning process in a chemical jet wash or hot tank.
+In an effort to avoid early failure of both parts and the C13 engine itself, we remove all impurities by stripping the block, head, rods, and camshaft, all of which are subjected to an extensive and meticulous cleaning process in a chemical jet wash or hot tank.

 Factory C13 crankshafts are precision machined to exact tolerances, polished for reduced bearing and oil resistance, and magnafluxed to check for cracks.
 After that, the crankshaft is inspected by our quality control department.

-To both guarantee a proper sealing surface with the cylinder block and achieve a finish that is compatible with the latest gasket materials, the cylinder head is resurfaced after passing initial inspection.
-Valve height of the CAT C13 is mic’d and the head is vacuum-tested to ensure that precise valve sealing is present.
+To both guarantee a proper sealing surface with the block and achieve a finish that is compatible with the latest gasket materials on the market, the cylinder head is resurfaced after passing initial inspection.
+Valve height is mic’d and the head is vacuum-tested to ensure that precise valve sealing is present.